Fresh Kills Director Jennifer Esposito Mortgaged Her House to Make Her Mob-Family Directorial Debut

 Fundraising was just one of many hurdles Esposito had to clear.
 “The joy was being on set, directing and acting,” she says.
 “Everything else was insanity.”
 Shooting with a limited crew due to pandemic restrictions was “no fun,” she admits, and even less fun was a clash with a producer who, she believes, “left an absolute mess.”
 But she dug out of it.

-But Fresh Kills, named after a Staten Island landfill where mobsters notoriously dumped their victims, survived thanks to a talented team of female producers, and is being discovered by more satisfied viewers every day as Esposito continues to demonstrate the power of perseverance and DIY promotion.
+Fresh Kills, named after a Staten Island landfill where mobsters notoriously dumped their victims, survived thanks to a talented team of female producers, and is being discovered by more satisfied viewers every day as Esposito continues to demonstrate the power of perseverance and DIY promotion.
 The Daily Beast hailed it as “the best mafia movie in ages.”

 “It’s resonating with a lot of people,” she says.
 “Can I say that makes the insanity worth it?
 Not going to go that far, but it definitely makes it easier.
 That’s for sure.”